lfrati/slacc/README.md

 In both cases, these will be launched as a [job array](https://slurm.schedmd.com/job_array.html), making it easier to track and manage the jobs as a single unit.

-## sinteract
+## 2. Slurm INTERACTive (sinteract)

-This is a wrapper around `srun`.
-It allows you to easily start an interactive shell on one of the SLURM nodes.
+This is a wrapper around `srun` that allows you to easily start an interactive shell on one of the SLURM nodes.
 The shell you launch will be granted the resources of the [resource config](#resource-configurations) you provide.

 Example: